Direct Telemetry Access: Related Work

-\boldskipper { \textbf{RDMA in programmable networks.} Recent works have shown that programmable switches can perform RDMA operations~\cite{kim2020tea}, and that programmable network cards are capable of expanding upon RDMA with new and customized primitives~\cite{amaro2020remote}.
+\boldskipper \textbf{RDMA in programmable networks.} Recent works have shown that programmable switches can perform RDMA operations to access server DRAM for expanded memory in their stateful network functions~\cite{kim2020tea,scazzariello2023high}.
+These works are interesting for these scenarios, but are not suited for the queryable aggregation required for telemetry collection.
+Programmable network cards are also shown capable of expanding upon RDMA with new and customized primitives~\cite{amaro2020remote}.
 Especially FPGA network cards show great promise for high-speed custom RDMA verbs~\cite{sidler2020strom,mansour2019fpga}.
-As discussed in Section~\ref{sec:motivation}, telemetry collection brings new challenges when used in conjunction with the RoCEv2 protocol. }
+However, as discussed in Section~\ref{sec:motivation}, telemetry collection brings new challenges when used in conjunction with the RoCEv2 protocol.
+As previously mentioned earlier in discussion, a protocol such as DTA that is tailored for telemetry collection could very well be implemented at the NIC-level.